frankieakam/boddy/README.md

 CSS3: External stylesheet for styling the components.

 JavaScript: For dynamic interactivity and evaluation of mathematical expressions.

-# Future Enhancements
-Add support for more complex mathematical functions (e.g., square roots, trigonometry).

-Include a history feature to save and view past calculations.

-Add input validation to prevent invalid mathematical expressions.

-# Screenshots
-Welcome Screen: Prompts the user to enter their name and start the calculator.

-Calculator Screen: Displays the input field and results dynamically.

-# Contribution
-Feel free to fork the repository, create issues, ask for collaboration on projects or submit pull requests to enhance the project.

 # Enjoy calculating with precision using the BODDY - your math buddy! 🚀